Ran485/STAVER/README.md

 ## Getting Started

-For example code and an introduction to the library, see the Jupyter notebooks in [tutorials](https://opensource.salesforce.com/STAVER/latest/tutorials.html), and the guided walkthrough [here](https://opensource.salesforce.com/STAVER/latest/index.html).
-A straightforward command-line demonstration for a quick start can be discovered in the following block.
+To get started with `STAVER`, see the the installation guided walkthrough in [here](https://staver.readthedocs.io/en/latest/installation.html#).
+For example code and an introduction to the library, please refer to the detailed discriptions in
+[tutorials](https://staver.readthedocs.io/en/latest/tutorials.html#).
+The following block presents an easy-to-follow guide and quick start for running the STAVER workflow using the Command-Line Interface (CLI).

 ```shell
 python  ./staver_pipeline.py \